We structured the LIFE Prognoses project into distinct work packages, each addressing a key aspect of old-growth forest research and conservation.

 Action B.3.03 European awareness raising

-Action B.3.04 Networking with other European projects (visit of other Life Projects)
+Action B.3.04 Networking with other European projects (visits to other LIFE projects)

 Action B.3.00 Project communication